Homepage

 Red Beryl Crystals

-The gemstone trade is a business, so it's not surprising to encounter some creative marketing from time to time.
-One popular marketing strategy is the introduction of trade names for gemstones, with the goal of making the gems more enticing or romantic.
+The gemstone trade is a business, so it's not surprising that we encounter some creative marketing from time to time.
+One popular marketing strategy is the introduction of trade names for gemstones, with the goal of making the gems appear more enticing or romantic.
 Some of the attempts to introduce trade names have been successful; many have failed, usually with good reason.

-Every gemstone species needs to have a name.
-Since many gemstones have been known from antiquity, their names are historical.
-The name "topaz," for example, is thought to derive from the name of an island in the Red Sea known once known as Topazos.
-When new gem species are discovered, they are given proper mineralogical names (usually ending in "ite"), and are typically named after a location or a discoverer or a unique property of the material.
-Thus Labradorite was named after the Labrador region in Canada, and Rhodochrosite after its distinctive rose color.
+Every gemstone type needs to have a name.
+Since many gemstones have been known throughout the ages, their names are historical.
+The name "topaz", for example, is thought to be derived from the name of an island in the Red Sea, once known as Topazos.
+When new gem types are discovered, they are given proper mineralogical names (usually ending in "ite"), and are typically named after a location, discoverer or a unique property of the material.
+Thus labradorite was named after the Labrador region in Canada, and rhodochrosite was named in reference to its distinctive rose color.

 Natural Tsavorite Garnet